 Hub-4 is a Grid-parallel Energy Storage system, using the Multi or Quattro bidirectional inverter/charger as its main component.
 It optimizes self-consumption: at times when there is excess PV power, the PV energy is stored in the battery.
-That stored energy is then used to power the loads at times when there is a shortage of PV power.
+And that stored energy is then to power the loads at times when there is a shortage of PV power.

 The system is managed by the Color Control GX (CCGX), which also provides extensive monitoring, both locally and remotely via our VRM Portal and the VRM App.
+The VRM app is available for both iOS and Android.